eskay993/gamefiles/silent-hill-3/README.md

 8. Click `Browse` under `Silent Hill 3 Installer` and select `setup.exe` from the DVD/ISO files that you extracted in Step 4.

-9. Click `Browse` under `Silent_Hill_3_PC_Fix-Steam006.zip` and select the zip you downloaded in Step 2.
+9. Click `Browse` under `Silent_Hill_3_PC_Fix-Steam006.zip` and select the Steam006 PC fix zip you downloaded in Step 2.

-10. (Optional) If you downloaded the audio pack yourself from Mod DB in Step 3, then under `Silent Hill 3 Audio Enhancement Pack` change the "Source" from `Download` to `Select File` from the drop-down menu.
-Then click `Browse` and select the file you downloaded.
+10. Click `Browse` under `Silent Hill 3 Audio Enhancement Pack` and select the audio enhancement 7z file you downloaded in Step 3.

-11. Click `Install` and wait for the various files to download.
+11. Click `Install` and wait for the other files to download.

 12. Select your prefered language from the drop-down menu then click `Continue`.

 13. Select your resolution and click `Continue`.
 Automatic is recommended.

-14. Let the installer do it's thing.
-It may appear to hang for a bit... just leave it to run.
+14. When SILENT HILL 3 actually starts it's install, the sceen will go black.
+That's fine.
+It's running in the background and should only take around 30 seconds.
+You can alt-tab to get back to your desktop if you like, or just wait.

-15. Towards the end, `Reloaded-II Mod Loader` will launch and start downloading updates. **IMPORTANT: Let it finish it's updates!
-You should see it download a couple of things then just sit there.**
+15. Towards the end, `Reloaded-II Mod Loader` will launch and start downloading updates.
+You should see it download a couple of things then just sit there.
+Once it's finished, click close on Reloaded to continue.

-16. Once the updates finish, just close `Reloaded-II`.
-Wait for the installer to finish up.

-17. Done!
-Run the game and enjoy!
+> [!Important]
+> Sometimes updates don't get trigger properly.
+If this happens, or you are not sure, close Reloaded, continue on with the rest of the steps.

+16. After Reloaded, the script does a few more things then it's done.
+Next check everything is working.

+17. Click Play on the game in Lutris.
+A popup should appear with `SILENT HILL 3` and `Reloaded` as options.
+Choose `SILENT HILL 3`.

+18. If the very first screen you see says "Silent Hill Audio Enhancement Pack" then you're good!
+If you get a Reloaded popup error message, or you see a white screen with the KONAMI logo then Reloaded did not download what it needs.
+Follow these steps to try and resolve it:
+    - Close the game if it's running.
+    - Launch the game again from Lutris.
+    - Select `Realoded II Mod Loader` from the menu
+    - Once it launches leave it a few seconds and check to see if it triggers some downloads.
+You should see 2-3 quick popups flash with download progress bars.
+    - Close Reloaded and try again

 <br>